cortesi/devd/README.md

 ### Cross-platform and self-contained

-Devd is a single statically compiled binary with no external dependencies, and is released for OSX, Linux and Windows.
+Devd is a single statically compiled binary with no external dependencies, and is released for macOS, Linux and Windows.
 Don't want to install Node or Python in that light-weight Docker instance you're hacking in?
 Just copy over the devd binary and be done with it.